A pattern is a string which may contain the following special characters:

 !MacDonald

-This is matching "MacDonald"
+This is matching "MacDonald", but not "Macdonald",

 because the match is case-sensitive.